Search

 • Support emotional regulation

-• Enhance overall physical health [1, 2]
+• Enhance overall physical health [1][2]

-Nature: Simple, Free, And Healing
+Nature: Simple, Free, and Healing

-• Walk slowly, noticing sounds and textures
+• Walk slowly and notice sounds and textures

 • Sit quietly under a tree